 The remuneration packages of executive Directors and KMP are approved by the Board upon recommendations by the RC.
-The Executive Chairman and the CEO do not participate in meetings to discuss their compensation packages.
+The Executive Chairman and the CEO do not participate in discussion of their compensation packages.
 The two executive Directors and all KMP are on service contracts with fixed appointment periods.
-The RC reviews the service contracts of Executive Directors and KMP to ensure that they do not contain onerous removal clauses.
+The RC reviews the service contracts of executive directors and KMP to ensure that they do not contain onerous removal clauses.